priyanshurohilla/jorgepiloto.github.io/index.md

 # Welcome reader

-MY name is Jorge M.G., I am an undergraduate aerospace engineering student really interested in scientific computing with applications on the orbital mechanics field.
+My name is Jorge M.G., I am an undergraduate aerospace engineering student really interested in scientific computing with applications on the orbital mechanics field.
 Contributing to open-source projects has been my main source of information during the last years.
 I have learned lots of tools and good